 Your Fairleigh 1 Card is the most important card that you will have at the University - vital for accessing services.
-Please protect your card and carry it with you at all times.
+Please protect your card and always carry it with you.

 Building and Door Access - Used as a key to access the exterior door of your residence hall, suite (Lindens) and room door.